rclone/rclone/MANUAL.md

 existence check.

-It is possible to read the size of the media, but this needs an extra HTTP HEAD request per media item so is very slow and uses up a lot of transactions.
+It is possible to read the size of the media, but this needs an extra HTTP HEAD request per media item so is **very slow** and uses up a lot of transactions.
 This can be enabled with the `--gphotos-read-size` option or the `read_size = true` config parameter.

-If you want to use the backend with `rclone mount` you will need to enable this flag otherwise you will not be able to read media off the mount.
+If you want to use the backend with `rclone mount` you may need to enable this flag (depending on your OS and application using the photos) otherwise you may not be able to read media off the mount.
+You'll need to experiment to see if it works for you without the flag.

 ### Albums